jenkinsci/JenkinsPipelineUnit/README.md

 }
 ```

-This will check as well `mvn verify` has been called during the job execution.
+This will also check that `mvn verify` was called during the job execution.

 ### Checking Pipeline Status

-Let's say you have a simple script and you'd like to check it behaviour if a step is failing
+Let's say you have a simple script, and you'd like to check its behavior if a step fails.

 ```groovy
 // Jenkinsfile